During the current Covid-19 restrictions, consultations and training are being undertaken within current government guidelines.

 Contrary to popular belief, training cats is not only possible but great fun for owner and cat.
 When done properly, it will strengthen your bond with your cat and make many routine things such as handling, grooming, trips to the vet and medicating much less stressful for you, your cat – and your vet!

 I can help you to get started and provide you with a training plan for lifelong learning.
+An introductory video is available here.

 You can also use training to prevent your cat from becoming bored and to settle into your routine: cats are naturally most active at dusk and dawn, in other words, when most owners want to be asleep or are just settling down after a hard day at work!
 Providing appropriate stimulation and interaction at times when you are able to focus fully on your cat means that indoor cats can replace some of the benefits of going outside whilst remaining safe and outdoor cats are more likely to want to spend more time indoors interacting with their owners.